PASSlONE/PASSlONE/README.md

 I may get clingy. i cant control it, sorry<br/>
 Everything that i say is platonic, unless I say otherwise.<br/>
 I often ask for reassurance that you are not mad at me.<br/>
-I hide/block freely. feel free to ask why I did it, though! i usually have a reason.
+I hide/block freely. feel free to ask why I did it, though! i usually have a reason.<br/>
+If you yume/reiko with the same characters as me, I'll block you. **friends are exceptions.**

 ## about me ! ✮